Mars Exploration Fast Facts

 September 28, 2015 - NASA scientists say potentially life-giving water still flows across the surface of Mars from time to time, a discovery that may mean a breakthrough in both the search for life beyond Earth and human hopes to one day travel there.

 March 14, 2016 - The European Space Agency launches a module bound for Mars with its ExoMars Trace Gas Orbiter.
-The module, called Schiaparelli, is scheduled to enter Mars' orbit and land on October 19.
+The module, called Schiaparelli, is scheduled to enter Mars' orbit and land on October 19, but it crashes when landing.
 The spacecraft was created to detect atmospheric gases that could mean there's active, biological life on Mars.

 September 29, 2017 - During a presentation at the International Astronautical Congress in Australia, Elon Musk says his rocket company, SpaceX, aims to land at least two cargo ships on the Red Planet in 2022 in order to place power, mining and life support systems there for future flights.
 Ships carrying crews would arrive in 2024, he added.